macloo/flask-pres-forms-exercise/README.md

 ### Add more import statements

-The app file is *presidents.py*, and it begins with imports, as usual for Flask:
+The app file to be modified is *presidents.py*, and it begins with imports, as usual for Flask:

 ```python
 from flask import Flask, render_template